-- 2.49 In considering heat losses via party walls it is important to be aware that wherever the wall penetrates an insulation layer, such as when the blockwork of a masonry party wall penetrates insulation at ceiling level, a thermal bridge is likely to occur.
+- 2.60 In considering heat losses via party walls it is important to be aware that wherever the wall penetrates an insulation layer, such as when the blockwork of a masonry party wall penetrates insulation at ceiling level, a thermal bridge is likely to occur.
 This will be the case even when the party wall U-value is zero.
-The evaluation of thermal bridges should ensure that any bridging at the party wall is taken into account along with other thermal bridges. - 2.50 It is important also to be satisfied that any solution to the party wall bypass does not contravene other parts of the regulations, in particular Part G Resistance to the passage of sound.
+The evaluation of thermal bridges should ensure that any bridging at the party wall is taken into account along with other thermal bridges. - 2.61 It is important also to be satisfied that any solution to the party wall bypass does not contravene other parts of the regulations, in particular Part G Resistance to the passage of sound and Part E Fire safety.